Android Studio 3.4 has been released to the stable channel. Download it here.

 To use Apply Changes, do the following:

-If you want to apply your resource and code changes without restarting your app, click Apply Changes or press
+If you want to apply your resource and code changes without restarting your app, click Apply Changes and Restart Activity or press

-This restarts the current activity without restarting your app.
+This option lets you apply resource and code changes by restarting the current activity without restarting your app.

 - Apply Changes is only compatible with devices running Android 8.0 (API level 26) or higher.